 If that was the way the wind was blowing, then none of them would dare to meddle with him, as they would have her Daddy to deal with.
 In this way, God reduced the temptation to indulge lust that Joseph faced in the future as the second most powerful man in Egypt, and one of the most handsome.

-It took a little while for Pharaoh to make inquiries and figure out that years ago, Potipher had intended to make Joseph his heir.
-Ah well, so his attempt to set Potipher down did not have quite the impact on him that he had intended, but it was probably for the best.
-Potipher had been an excellent administrator, and it was better for the country for him and Joseph to work together.
+It took a little while for Pharaoh to make inquiries and figure out that, years ago, Potipher intended to make Joseph his heir.
+Ah well, so his attempt to set Potipher down did not have quite the impact on him that he intended, but it was probably for the best.
+Potipher was an excellent administrator, and it was better for the country for him and Joseph to work together.
 It was very fortunate that his Grand Vizier seemed to hold no ill will against the Chief Executioner, his former master and the man who had sent him to prison.

 As for the unhappiest woman in Egypt, whoever she was, it was not Potipher's wife.
-She had been humbled, and the loss of privileges that she had formerly taken for granted caused her to become more sober–minded.
-She was uncomfortable with Joseph at first, but that was eased away by how graciously he treated her, as if nothing untoward had ever happened between them before.
+She had been humbled, and the loss of privileges that she formerly took for granted caused her to become more sober–minded.
+She was uncomfortable with Joseph at first, but that was eased away by how graciously he treated her, as if nothing untoward had ever happened between them.

 It made Potiphera feel ashamed of how he had taken revenge on his wife when he saw how forgiving Joseph was of her.
 He gradually reinstated former favours and the servants took their cue that they must not speak negatively about her to even their most trusted friends.
 Likewise, the court took their cue from Joseph and Potiphera, and the Lady Potiphera was treated with every courtesy from then on.
 She did not make it hard for them to do this, as she no longer behaved haughty and arbitrary, as she had before her fall.

-Life at court was not easy for Joseph and Asenath, but they met the challenges of politics with courage, and appreciated that they could retire to their home and be alone to refresh themselves in each other's company, and resort often to the Presence of the Lord to renew their strength.
+Life at court was not easy for Joseph and Asenath, but they met the challenges of politics with courage and wisdom, and appreciated that they could retire to their home and be alone to refresh themselves in each other's company, and resort often to the Presence of the Lord to renew their strength.

 Joseph stoically attended to his duties, working industriously to store up grain for the coming famine, among many other things that he had to attend to.
 The power he wielded did not go to his head.
 He secretly considered himself still something of a slave in Egypt.
 He did not delude himself that he was a totally free agent, though he had so much power.